Street View Of Fremont East District Sign In Las Vegas

 Tour Downtown Las Vegas Container Park

-One of the most unique museums in all of America chronicles organized crime and is located in the heart of Downtown Las Vegas.
-The Mob Museum is a 501(c)3 nonprofit organization with a mission to advance the public understanding of organized crime’s history and its impact on American society.
+Located in the heart of Downtown Las Vegas, the former courthouse that held trials for infamous mafiosos is now home to the Mob Museum.
+One of the most unique museums in all of America, the Mob Museum is a 501(c)3 nonprofit organization dedicated to advancing the public understanding of the history of organized crime and its impact on American society.

 Ride the SlotZilla Zipline